annieliug/Bike-Share-Demand/README.md

 * Why are these questions important from a business perspective?

-By answering these questions, CTS can make better assumptions on how to control transport means and resources, when to supply more or less and how to efficently run operations within the city transport network.
+By answering these questions, CTS can make better assumptions on how to control transport means and resources, when to supply more or less and how to efficiently run operations within the city transport network.
 ***

 ## Data

-One dataset 'day.csv' which includes the record index of all bike rentals between 2011-2012 and the attributes, was used for this analysis.
+One daily dataset 'day.csv’ from the Capital bikeshare system with corresponding weather and seasonal information from 2011-2012 was used for this analysis.

 ***